Miranda-Y-Zhou/cse15l-lab-reports/lab_report1.md

 cat: lecture1/messages/fe-ca.txt: No such file or directory
 ```

-Non-text files example (only a few parts):
+Non-text files example (only showing a few sections below):

 ```
 [user@sahara ~]$ cat image1.png